Coach Can Akkaya, Superbike-Coach

 Like, blindly follow a president no matter what comes out of of his mouth or what he does.
 A love for a brand no matter how bad it is actually.
 That rock star you’ve loved to death, even when he was a crackhead and alcoholic and beat up his wife.
 That friend you admire so much, and who seem to be so cool when reckless riding.
 Please don’t get me wrong.
 I am not judging you because we all have this in us.
 I believe it is a kind of protection of what you love and you don’t want to see it gets hurt.
 Just like mother love, who would defend and protect her child no matter what it did.
 So we’re good here… relax :-)

 BUT… false loyalty makes you oversee or even not see reality very often actually.
-Sometimes even if you do- you fight to death or find arguments the shit to achieve peace of mind for something which is actually fucking wrong.
+Sometimes even if you do- you fight to death or find arguments the stuff to achieve peace of mind for something which is actually really wrong.
 If you take a honest look into yourself, then I bet you’ll find out that also you have ‘this’ in you.
 For the most people it comes out subconsciously.
 Being in favor of someone/something can be very dangerous, yet can have huge herd effects.
 Something, I believe, the Nazis took advantage of.
-You, the individual, feel absolutely OK with it- but you are actually equally responsible for the shit going down, right?!
+You, the individual, feel absolutely OK with it- but you are actually equally responsible for the stuff going down, right?!
 It seems that if ‘your hero’ looks bad- that also this throws a bad light on you, because there is this kinda connection.
 Bad decision making and not knowing (most of the time) that you are standing on the wrong side is the outcome.

 How does all this come to us, the motorcycle community?
 Well, here it is.
 Groups, so like the motorcycle community herd up.
 We are brothers and sisters who have something in common and we defend what we have no matter what.
 Though, that kind of loyalty blinds us quite a bit and often we’re not able to see who’s really wrong.
 Just like in those YouTube video series’s ‘Crazy People VS Bikers’.
 The title polarizes already, doesn’t it?!
 I want you to watch it and then compare what you see with what I see below.